Carryover with steam

-Carryover with steam, in steam technology, refers to transport of moisture and impurities with steam.
+Carryover with steam refers to transport of moisture and impurities with steam.

-The moisture carryover with steam is quantified by the mass flow rate of liquid water per mass flow rate of steam.
+Moisture carryover with steam is quantified by the mass flow rate of liquid water per mass flow rate of steam.
 In boilers producing saturated steam, it is typically about 0.1% but may increase with fouling and boiler impurities.

 The carryover of impurities (for example, sodium, chloride, copper, silica) with steam can be divided into two parts: